TangatBaktybergen/Gameboy/README.md

 ## 4	Methodology

-The matrix displays are controlled with shift registers.
-One of the shift registers is used to control all the rows and the other two shift registers in series for columns.
-The type of the Shift registers are serial in and parallel out.
-These shift registers have 8 output pins.
-So, each shift register take 8 row or 8 column control.
+The display consists of 2 cathode-row 8x8 matrix which make 16 columns and 8 rows.It is controlled with shift registers(Serial in Parallel out).One of the shift registers is used to send row data and the other two are in series for columns.Each shift register has 8 output pins.
+So, each shift register take only 8 row or 8 column control.

-Each of the matrix display has 8 rows and 8 columns which perfectly fits to the 8 output pin of the shift register.
-Rows are combined into one shift register while columns have two separate shift registers in series to control.
-The rows of the matrix is anode and columns are cathode.
-The general idea is to keep both rows and columns high so there are no current to lit them.
-If we send low voltage to the columns, a certain ixj led turns on.
-Also, the display should be refreshed at certain period and turn off and on again so we can see all leds on the display.
+Rows are combined into one shift register while columns have two separate shift registers in series.
+However,when all LEDs are lit , 8 LEDs simultaneously draw current from each output pin of the shift register.The shift register's output current is 35mA and 5mA for each output pin which is not enough.Consequently, 8 row NPN transistor were added to amplify the current at the output and reduce shift register's work load.

 As mentioned before there are 5 buttons for control purpose.
 Buttons are connected to ground.
-Resistors were not used to save some space and they are pulled internally using programming. ( Mb include code of internal pullup mode here)
+Resistors were not used to save some space and they are pulled internally using programming.

 The buzzer is simple tone generator as output device.

-The microcontroller ATMega328p is implemented as it is in the Arduino device.
+The microcontroller ATMega328p is implemented as in commonly used Arduino device.
 It has 16 MHz external clock, powered by 3 x AAA batteries which runs at 4.5 V within standards.
-Additional empty pins are added for furher programming of the mcu without taking it from the pcb.
-The pins are at RX/TX and MOSI/MISO/RESET as SPI connection.
+Additional empty pins are added for furher programming of the MCU(microcontroller unit) without taking it from the pcb.
+The external connection pins are at RX/TX and MOSI/MISO/SCK/RESET as SPI connection.

+Arduino IDE was chosen as a software development environment because we are using the base microcontroller of Arduino UNO.Arduino IDE supports C/C++ and can flash code to bare microcontrollers which makes it user friendly.

 This is an example how to include code snippet:
 ```python